What is Alzheimer Disease?

 Relationship with Aging

-The risk of having AD and other dementias increases greatly with age.
+The risk of having AD and other forms of dementia increases greatly with age.
 About 10% to 12% of the population will have dementia by the time they are 65 years old, with the risk increasing to 50% for those who reach the age of 100.
-According to the Alzheimer's Association, with the U.S. population aging and living longer, it is estimated that the number may reach 7.7 million by 2030 and 11-16 million by 2050.
+According to the Alzheimer's Association, with the U.S. population aging and living longer, it is estimated that the number of those living with AD may be up to 16 million by 2050.

-Alzheimer's Disease appears to be caused by a variety of still not well understood factors.
-Three genes, whose normal function has yet to be determined, have been associated with rare forms of Early Onset Familial Alzheimer's Disease (EOFAD, also called Alzheimer's disease type 3 or AD3).
+Alzheimer disease appears to be caused by a variety of still not well understood factors.
+Three genes, whose normal function has yet to be determined, have been associated with rare forms of early onset familial Alzheimer disease (EOFAD, also called Alzheimer disease type 3 or AD3).
 Certain mutations in each of these genes (known as PSEN1, PSEN2, and APP) produce abnormal proteins that result in AD.
 There is a 50% chance that the gene mutation will be passed on to each of the affected person's children.
-So far, mutations in these three genes have only been found in a very small number of specific families.
+So far, mutations in these three genes have only been found in a very small number of families.

-At this time, testing for the presenilin 1 gene (PSEN1 on chromosome 14), presenilin II gene (PSEN2 on chromosome 1), and amyloid precursor protein gene (APP on chromosome 21) are not available commercially but are used for research purposes.
+At this time, testing for the presenilin 1 gene (PSEN1 on chromosome 14), presenilin II gene (PSEN2 on chromosome 1), and amyloid precursor protein gene (APP on chromosome 21) is available but not frequently ordered.

-The risk of AD may vary by ethnicity, with African-Americans affected as much as four times greater and Hispanics as much as two times greater, respectively, than that of Caucasians.
-Other risk factors that have been associated with AD are insulin resistance-related metabolic disorders, obesity, high blood pressure, dyslipidemia, and high levels of inflammatory markers such as C-reactive protein (CRP).
+The risk of AD may vary by ethnicity, with African Americans' risk as much as four times greater and Hispanics' as much as two times greater, respectively, than that of Caucasians.
+Other risk factors that have been associated with AD are type 2 diabetes and milder forms of insulin resistance, obesity, high blood pressure, dyslipidemia, and high levels of inflammatory markers such as C-reactive protein (CRP).

-Most individuals with Down Syndrome (DS), caused by the abnormal trisomy of chromosome 21, will eventually show some mental changes often associated with AD, usually by the time they are in their 40's or 50's.
-The pathology found in the brains of these adult DS patients is very similar to that found in AD.
-The extra copy of chromosome 21 causes an increased production of the protein that accumulates and forms senile plaques similar that seen in AD.
-Relatives of individuals with DS do not have any increased risk of AD since they will not have the extra copy of chromosome 21.
+Most individuals with Down syndrome (DS), caused by the abnormal trisomy of chromosome 21, will eventually show some of the mental changes associated with AD, usually by the time they are in their 40's or 50's.
+The pathology found in the brains of these adults with DS is very similar to that found in AD.
+The extra copy of chromosome 21 causes an increased production of the protein that accumulates and forms senile plaques similar to that seen in AD.
+Relatives of individuals with DS do not have an increased risk of AD since they do not have the extra copy of chromosome 21.